 No, and we certainly do not recommend this.
 Many other providers do utilize a numbing cream because of their required multi-session methods.
 Weston does not use numbing creams.
 These creams alter the cellular structure of the skin, resulting in skin that can readily reject pigment and even cause migration of the pigment.
 There are also warnings from the FDA regarding some of these creams.
 Some hair transplant doctors that now offer scalp pigmentation utilize anesthesia injections, but this also changes the cell structure of the scalp during a procedure.

 Unlike other scalp pigmentation procedures that require multiple sessions, The Weston System is applied using a patented method and needles which do not cause that type of extensive trauma to the scalp, resulting in less irritation and pain.
 The scalp is healed over within a few days of our one-time application.
 Most clients report no pain at all, others about a 2 on a scale of 1 to 10.

 Yes, provided there is someone in your local area.
 We can arrange for you to also correspond through email with a client.
 You are also welcome to come in for a personal consultation at which time you may be able to see the patented application being performed at any of our locations.

 Yes.
-The Weston System℠ is a permanent procedure and does not fade like the numerous session applications, therefore does not require touchups nor a lengthy guarantee.
-The Weston System℠ cures to its’ final color within 2 to 4 weeks.
-At the end of four weeks, your scalp pigmentation will look like it will for many years to come.
-At that time if a touch up is warranted, there is no charge.
-It must be understood, however, some outside sources may affect pigment such as sun, medications, stress and even diet.
+The Weston System is a permanent procedure and does not fade like the SMP-MS (scalp micropigmentation multi-session) applications, therefore does not require touchups nor a lengthy guarantee.
+The Weston System cures to its final color within 6 weeks.
+At the end of 6 weeks, your scalp pigmentation will look the same for many years to come.
+At that time, if a touch up is warranted, there is no charge.
+It must be understood, however, some outside sources may affect the pigment such as sun, medications, stress and even diet.